Moken language: Phonotactics

+Intonation and stress

 The Moken language follows similar to English phonology regarding intonation in sentences.
 Rising contour intonations occur when saying sentences that end as questions or as exclamations.
 Falling contour intonations are used within regular sentences.

 When it comes to two words in Moken that are pronounced in sequences; the first word will maintain a level intonation and the second word ends with a rising intonation.

 In terms of syllables, monosyllabic words with have a levelled amount of stress throughout pronunciation; while words composed of a prefixed syllable and a major syllable will have stress placed on the major syllable.
 In other words, the last syllable will always be stressed and its absence gives clue to word breaks.

-Moken mostly consists of disyllabic words.
+Morphology

+Verbal derivation

+Moken verbs are derived from nouns, which usually start with a non-nasal consonant, by changing the initial consonant to a nasal.
+For example: